Psychology 106 - Developmental Psychology » Fall 2020 » Module 5 Exam

 Your roommate is from an urban area in Mexico.
 Culturally, she has a very strong commitment to her family.
 To stay in contact with her family she uses Facebook and her cell phone to talk and to text.
 In terms of identity, she has a ____.

-A. blended identity
+A. multicultural identity

 B. hybrid identity